Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 Publishing OFDS data involves making choices about what data to include and exclude, and how to map existing data elements to the fields in OFDS.

 In order for users to interpret data correctly and make effective use of it, it's important to describe your decisions and to provide guidance to data users.
-Your data user guide should include:
+Your data user guide ought to include:

 * [why you are publishing the data](../primer/openfibredata.md#why-publish-open-fibre-data)
 * [how you prepared the data](#prepare-your-data) and how frequently it is updated